MarcStocker/First-Website-Project/README.md

 	- Hopefully that's all that needs to be done.
 I`ll update this if I figure out extra steps/different commands are needed in windows.
 0. Navigate to the virtualenv folder - `*REPO/codingenv/Sources*`
 0. Run `activate.ps1` found in the virtualenv's *Sources* folder by simply typing - `.\activate.ps1`
-	- If your PS says `execution of scripts is disabled on this system` You`ll need to execute the command `Set-ExecutionPolicy RemoteSigned`.
+	- If your PS says `execution of scripts is disabled on this system` You'll need to execute the command `Set-ExecutionPolicy RemoteSigned`.
 Enter `y`, you should not have to do this step again.

 THAT'S it!
 Your commandline should now start with `(codingenv)` followed by your current folder path.

-If you type in `pip freeze` it should show you all current languages being used.
+If you type in `pip freeze` it should show you all current packages being used.

 * To exit the virtualenv type `deactivate`